sanzoghenzo/clout/README.rst

     import desert.loaders.multi

-First we define some classes.
+We define some classes for our objects.

 .. code-block:: python